 The term "quality of life" is used to describe the daily lifestyle of an elderly pet.
 If we can meet the basic needs of an ailing or chronically ill cat or dog, we are confident our efforts to preserve life are justified.

-Diligent care can help extend your pet's good health as they age, so they must attend regularly scheduled wellness exams, even if they seem healthy.
+Diligent care can help extend your pet's good health as they age, so they must attend regularly scheduled vet check ups, even if they seem healthy.